On Quantum Information Before the Page Time: Von Neumann Entropy

 \section{Von Neumann Entropy}

 We warm up by considering the entropy of the radiation, deriving a Page curve.
 This calculation will also set our definition of the coarse-grained black hole and radiation entropies.
 The radiation system consists of the bulk conformal field theory from position $d$ to $\infty$ on both sides of the thermofield double (the red region in Figure \ref{fig:setup}), where $d$ is playing the role of a cutoff between the black hole and radiation subsystems.
-We first conformally map the half cylinder to the disk using $w(z) = e^{\frac{2\pi}{\beta}z}$ and take the partial trace over the black hole
+The coordinates, $z$, on the half cylinder have $\Re[z] \in [0,\infty)$ and $\Im[z] \in [0,2\pi)$.
+We first conformally map the half cylinder to the disk using $w(z) = e^{\frac{2\pi}{\beta}z}$.
+The endpoints of the radiation subsystem are mapped to $w_1 =\bar{w}_1 =-e^{-\frac{2\pi}{\beta}d}$ and $w_2 =\bar{w}_2= e^{-\frac{2\pi}{\beta}d}$ on the disk.
+The moments of the density matrix may be computed using a two-point correlation function of twist operators